driucorado/task-1-rmt/README.md

 With that assumptions in place i choose to have a star schema were i treat independently the time dimension  from the facts (so is more easy to slide it in different time dimensions).

-Also we are going to build
+Also we are going to build a dimension table for campaign have the bid and the budget.

 Analytic Schema:
 ```mermaid